All Episodes

 We have a lot of key toss-ups.

-All 435 house seats are in play.
+All 435 House seats are in play.

 The balance of power.

-And the weirdest thing is, you know, the balance of power is gonna maybe be tipped in states that we're not paying a whole lot of attention to, but I've been talking about at length.
+And the weirdest thing is, you know, the balance of power is going to maybe be tipped in states that we're not paying a whole lot of attention to, but I've been talking about at length, you know, states like California.

-California is a big state in terms of there's five Southern California house seats that could tip the balance of power.
+California is a big state in terms of there's five Southern California House seats that could tip the balance of power.

-I wanted you to run for the Senate and governor.
+The Attorney General from that state, Pam Bondi, I wanted you to run for the Senate and governor.

 Why didn't you run?